mhou426/ai201-project1-unofficial-guide-starter/README.md

 **Instance 1**

-- *What I gave the AI:* My planning.md chunking and retrieval sections, plus my architecture diagram, with a request to generate the full pipeline — ingestion, chunking, embedding, ChromaDB storage, retrieval, generation, and the Gradio interface.
+- *What I gave the AI:* My planning.md chunking and retrieval sections, plus my architecture diagram, with a request to generate the full pipeline, ingestion, chunking, embedding, ChromaDB storage, retrieval, generation, and the Gradio interface.
 - *What it produced:* Four working files, but the first version used outdated ChromaDB APIs (`chroma_db_impl="duckdb+parquet"` and `client.persist()`) and called a non-existent Groq "responses" endpoint with custom response-parsing logic.
 - *What I changed or overrode:* I tested each file rather than trusting the output, found both bugs at runtime, and replaced them with the current ChromaDB `PersistentClient` API and Groq's standard `chat.completions.create` call.
 I verified the fix by running the pipeline end to end until it returned a correctly grounded answer with sources.